ZhongXinyu/Fantasy-Premier-League-/README.md

 # This is a Football data analysis project

-Data is based on Premier League and Fantasy Premier League game.
+Data is based on Premier League and the Fantasy Premier League game.

 ## Setting up